Strengthening Community Relationships: Military Appreciation Picnic 2024

-SHAW AIR FORCE BASE, S.C. – Service members at Shaw Air Force Base were treated to a free meal on Nov.
-1 for the annual Military Appreciation Picnic.

-The Military Appreciation Picnic is hosted by the Greater Sumter Chamber of Commerce Military Affairs Committee with the intent to introduce military members to business communities of the Greater Sumter area to develop strategic relationships and mutual support.
+From left, U.S. Air Force Staff Sgt.
+Scott Martin, 20th Security Forces Combat Arms Training and Maintenance noncommissioned officer in charge, along with Staff Sgt.
+Jacob Williams, Senior Airman Sean McLintock and Staff Sgt.
+Winston Tomlinson, all 20th SFS CATM instructors, pose for a photo during the annual Military Appreciation Picnic at Shaw Air Force Base, S.C., Nov.
+1, 2024.
+The Military Appreciation Picnic is hosted by the Greater Sumter Chamber of Commerce Military Affairs Committee, with the intent to engage the military and business communities of the Greater Sumter area to develop strategic relationships and mutual support.
+(U.S. Air Force photo by Senior Airman Kevin Dunkleberger)

-Breanna Hughes, GSCC interim president and CEO, helped facilitate the event between local businesses and Shaw AFB, which this year, connected more than 600 U.S. Airmen and Soldiers with approximately 40 local businesses they may not otherwise interact with outside the base.

-“Uncommon patriotism, which is the city’s motto, really plays a huge part in what we’re doing today,” said Hughes.
-“Shaw is a huge part of Sumter and our community.
-We want to give back in whichever way we can and this is a good way to bring in our members and connect them with the women and men at Shaw.”

 |Date Taken: